 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.

 Account assignments & selected contact information

-Which agencies handle advertising for Upfield spreads?
+Who is the advertising agency for Upfield spreads?
 Find out more from the Account Assignments database.